alihussainia/Mastering-Coding-Patterns/README.md

 # LeetCode-Python
-The repository contains Leet Code solution notebooks.
+The repository contains Leet Code solution guides.
 The Structure of the repository is:

 ```
 └───Main Folder (like Binary_Tree)